 Skip to main content

-Four parallel specialists produce a lot of overlap.
+Four parallel domain specialists produce a lot of overlap.
 Without a synthesizer, that overlap shows up as 40 redundant comments on the PR.
-Core is the synthesizer that turns four streams into one signal.
+Harmonia is the synthesizer that turns four streams into one signal — and the place where the believability pipeline does most of its work.

 The four stages